 Inside the treehouse, the interior is a mixture of upmarket style and simple, boutique flare, all of which offer luxury at every turn.
 There is an effortless function to the open parts of the structure.
 The centre of the treehouse is an open-plan living space that offers comfortable seating, dining space, kitchen and heating in the form of a luxurious log burner.

-Heating and lighting is provided by several sources; the wood-burning fireplace in the main living area being one of them, but the treehouse also benefits from underfloor heating and has an uninterrupted supply of electricity, which the site draws from renewable sources.
+Heating and lighting is provided by several sources; the wood-burning fireplace in the main living area being one of them, but the treehouse also benefits from underfloor heating and has an uninterrupted supply of electricity.
 The well-insulated windows and build quality ensures that the treehouse stays lovely and warm throughout the year.

 The Bathroom facilities are provided on one end of the en-suite wet room with hot shower, toilet and washbasin with mirror.
 Plush towels are provided so you won't need to bring these with you.